-One of the nine primal cuts of beef, brisket comes from the lower front of the animal, near its front legs.
-Essentially, brisket is the animal’s breast; it is also one of the most used muscle sections — specifically the deep pectoral muscle and the superficial pectoral muscles.
+One of the nine primal cuts of beef, brisket comes from the lower front of the cow near its front legs.
+Essentially, brisket is the animal’s breast—one of the most used muscle sections.
+The cut is most often separated into two halves—the flat and the point.

 - 1 pkg ButcherBox Beef Brisket

 - 1 tsp black pepper

 - ½ c molasses

 - 2 c beef stock